HalldorUlfarsson/elgreco/CV.md

 Mansedans festival Tampere, Finland.
 "Installation for unknown composer".

-ISEA 2010 Ruhr, international Symposium for Electronic Art (http://www.isea2010ruhr.org/).
+ISEA 2010 Ruhr, international Symposium for Electronic Art.

-Residency at NKD, Norway (http://www.nkdale.no/).
+Residency at NKD, Norway.

-To the Tool, exhibition at Halle14, Leipzig. (http://www.halle14.org/).
+To the Tool, exhibition at Halle14, Leipzig.

-Lumen collaboration with Adapter Ensamble at Reykjavík Artfestival (http://www.listahatid.is/).
+Lumen collaboration with Adapter Ensamble at Reykjavík Artfestival.

 Panelist on the future of new music in Iceland, organized by Reykjavík Artfestival, Icelandic national radio.